 The FRQIO instruction is also used in QPI mode to read memory data at up to a 133MHz clock.
+It is not required to set QE bit to "1".before Fast Read Quad I/O instruction in QPI mode.

 The FRQIO instruction in QPI mode utilizes all four IO lines to input the instruction code so that only two clocks are required, while the FRQIO instruction in SPI mode requires that the byte-long instruction code is shifted into the device only via IO0 line in eight clocks.
 As a result, 6 command cycles will be reduced by the FRQIO instruction in QPI mode.
 In addition, subsequent address and data out are shifted in/out via all four IO lines like the FRQIO instruction.
 In fact, except for the command cycle, the FRQIO operation in QPI mode is exactly same as the FRQIO operation in SPI mode.